 A painting from the Städel Museum is visiting Paris.

-As a postscript to this article about paintings by van Gogh on exhibition in Frankfurt, please note that a beautiful 1872 oil painting by Edgar Degas from the collection of the Städel Museum is currently on view in Paris.
+As a postscript to this article, please note that a beautiful 1872 oil painting by Edgar Degas from the collection of the Städel Museum is currently on view in Paris.
 The Musée d’Orsay is presenting “Degas at the Opera” from September 24, 2019 through January 19, 2020.
 You may view additional images regarding the Degas exhibition in our article entitled “Parisian Portraits — Our Review of Four Exhibitions in Paris.”

 Paintings from the Art Institute of Chicago (left) & Moscow’s Pushkin State Museum (center), and “Orchestra Musicians” from the Städel (right), are currently at the Musée d’Orsay.